CURLOPT_NOBODY - Man Page

 A long parameter set to 1 tells libcurl to not include the body-part in the output when doing what would otherwise be a download.
 For HTTP(S), this makes libcurl do a HEAD request.
 For most other protocols it means just not asking to transfer the body data.

-For HTTP operations when CURLOPT_NOBODY(3) has been set, disabling this option (with 0) will make it a GET again - only if the method is still set to be HEAD.
+For HTTP operations when CURLOPT_NOBODY(3) has been set, disabling this option (with 0) makes it a GET again - only if the method is still set to be HEAD.
 The proper way to get back to a GET request is to set CURLOPT_HTTPGET(3) and for other methods, use the POST or UPLOAD options.

 Enabling CURLOPT_NOBODY(3) means asking for a download without a body.

-If you do a transfer with HTTP that involves a method other than HEAD, you will get a body (unless the resource and server sends a zero byte body for the specific URL you request).
+If you do a transfer with HTTP that involves a method other than HEAD, you get a body (unless the resource and server sends a zero byte body for the specific URL you request).

 Default